Joe Bessey: Busch Series

 Bessey returned for 1995.
 He had two top-tens: a ninth at Rockingham and a tenth at Nazareth. (driving for Jimmy Spencer) However, Bessey continued to struggle in finishing races, only running at the end of half of his starts.

 In 1996, he drove the No. 9 Delco Remy America Chevy in twelve races.
 For the first time since 1992, Bessey did not finish in the top-ten in any race, but did have five top-nineteen finishes.
 At Rockingham, Bessey made his debut for Power Team; a sponsorship deal resulted in a two-year deal to go Busch Racing full-time.

 Bessey returned full-time 1997, driving the No. 6 Power Team Chevy.
 Bessey picked up his first win at the MBNA 200, despite being ill that day.
 He also had four other top-ten finishes, the best being a sixth at South Boston.
 He also earned his first career pole in the inaugural event at Gateway, and finished eighteenth in points, the best run of his career.

 Bessey did not win a race in 1998, but had four top-tens, the best being a fifth at Nazareth.
 He had a solid weekend at New Hampshire, where he won the pole and led 107 laps.
 However, in a late race fight for the lead with Buckshot Jones, Bessey crashed while Jones won the race.
 Bessey had four top-ten finishes to finish eighteenth in standings.

 With Bessey going full-time Cup racing in 1999, he only made a few starts that season.
-His best run was a seventeenth at Nazareth driving for Geoffrey Bodine and an eighteenth at Dover (back in his No. 6).
+His best run was a seventeenth at Nazareth driving for Geoff Bodine and an eighteenth at Dover (back in his No. 6).
 He did not finish his other three starts.

 Bessey and the No. 6 only returned for one race in 2000.
 He started 26th at New Hampshire, but crashed on the first lap and finished 43rd.

 Bessey made three starts in 2001, with a seventeenth at Daytona, 43rd at Talladega and a 22nd at New Hampshire (where he started in the eighth position).

 Bessey made his last two starts: a 25th at New Hampshire and an eighteenth at Nazareth.
 Afterward, Bessey moved back full-time to Busch North Series as an owner, where he continues to this day.